Pszczyna: Late Modern period

-Pszczyna was ravaged and pillaged during the Thirty Years' War.
+Pleß was ravaged and pillaged during the Thirty Years' War.
 During the War of the Austrian Succession, the Kingdom of Prussia clashed with Austria for Silesia and Frederick The Great, the king of Prussia, seized most of Silesia in the First Silesian War of 1741–1742.
 The town was pillaged again during the Seven Years' War.
 Shortly afterwards, the last Promnitz gave the land to his nephew, Frederic Erdmann.

-Erdmann's line, the Anhalts, held Pszczyna until the middle of the 19th century, when it passed to Hans Heinrich X of the powerful Hochberg family who held extensive lands around present-day Wałbrzych.
+Erdmann's line, the Anhalts, held Pleß until the middle of the 19th century, when it passed to Hans Heinrich X of the powerful Hochberg family who held extensive lands around present-day Wałbrzych.
 The Hochbergs reached great prominence and wealth in the 19th century.

 From 1816 to 1922, the town was the seat of Kreis Pleß.

 During the Polish January Uprising in 1863 Poles smuggled large amounts of gunpowder through the town to the Russian Partition of Poland.
-From 1871 Pszczyna was part of Germany, however, at the beginning of the 20th century, over 80 percent of the district's population spoke Polish; during the 1910 census 86 percent declared as Polish speakers, though in the town itself the percentage of Polish speakers was 33.
+From 1871 Pleß was part of Germany, however, at the beginning of the 20th century, over 80 percent of the district's population spoke Polish; during the 1910 census 86 percent declared as Polish speakers, though in the town itself the percentage of Polish speakers was 33.
 When World War I erupted, the Hochbergs lent the estate to the German state for military purposes.
-The German chief of staff held his headquarters at the castle of Pszczyna, often visited by Emperor Wilhelm II himself.
+The German chief of staff held his headquarters at the castle of Pleß, often visited by Emperor Wilhelm II himself.

 After the war ended, the newly established Second Polish Republic and the German Weimar Republic struggled for control of the region.
 Prince Hans Heinrich XV favored the creation of an independent Silesian Republic or at least an independent Upper Silesia.
 The latter was supported by the Union of Upper Silesians (1919–1924), which he financed.
 With the outbreak of the Silesian Uprising, the Hochbergs sided firmly with the German cause and made the estate available to German paramilitary organizations, including for a prison for the Polish insurgents.
 Hans Heinrich XV supplied units at his own expense, commanded by his son, Hans Heinrich XVII; they took part in the bitter struggles for Góra Świętej Anny in 1921.
 Earlier that year a plebiscite was held to determine the future of the region.
-In Pszczyna county 53 thousand voted for Poland and 18 thousand for Germany.
-By contrast, voting in the town of Pszczyna gave victory to Germany.
-In view of the plebiscite results and in consequence of the Third Silesian Uprising the Versailles Treaty gave the land of Pszczyna to the Second Polish Republic.
+In Kreis Pleß 53 thousands voted for Poland and 18 thousands for Germany.
+By contrast, voting in the town of Pleß gave victory to Germany, with 2843 over 910.
+In view of the plebiscite results and in consequence of the Third Silesian Uprising the Versailles Treaty gave the land of Pleß to the Second Polish Republic.
 On May 29, 1922, the Polish army officially entered the city and the Polish administration took over, with Jan Figna becoming the first Polish mayor.